tranlg99/L4_project/meetings/meeting8.md

   )
 ```
 Do we replace the whole classifier layer or just classifier[4]?

 In this case, output should be torch.Size([1, N*N, 2]).
-So we need to replace the last layer with something like nn.Linear(input-512, output(1,N*N, 2))??? - will need to tune the weights in this layer.
+So we need to replace the last layer with something like torch.flatten(x, 1)? then nn.Linear(input_size, output_size)? and will need to tune the weights in this layer.

-or create a whole container like, something like in this [case](https://github.com/msminhas93/DeepLabv3FineTuning):
+probably create a container like, something like in this [case](https://github.com/msminhas93/DeepLabv3FineTuning), where they replace FCNHead with DeepLabHead:
-torch.flatten(x, 1)

 ```
 class DeepLabHead(nn.Sequential):
     def __init__(self, in_channels: int, num_classes: int) -> None: